 Give yourself time to heal

 Pregnancy takes a toll on your body.
 In some cultures, women take 30-40 days to rest after birth, while family and their community help care for the baby.
 In the United States, there is an unrealistic expectation that women should instinctively know what to do and “bounce back” immediately.
-This can be both damaging to the health of mothers and their babies.
+This can be damaging to the health of mothers and their babies.
 While some women feel mostly recovered after around 6-8 weeks, it can take significantly longer, especially for C-section births.

 Limit processed foods